po1sigala/live/01-Class-Content/14-MVC-dev/README.md

 * Implement middleware function in Express.js for user authentication.

-* Explain the purpose of ESLint
+* Explain the purpose of ESLint.

-* Explain and add Prettier to an existing project
+* Explain and add Prettier to an existing project.

 ## Technical Interview Preparation